axambo/audio-programming-workshop/README.md

 A workshop led by Anna Xambó (anna.xambo@ntnu.no).

-The exercises and slides for the Audio Programming Course delivered at the [MCT program](https://www.ntnu.edu/studies/mmct) (NTNU-UiO).
+The code and slides for the Audio Programming Course delivered at the [MCT program](https://www.ntnu.edu/studies/mmct) (NTNU-UiO).
+This course is based on Web Audio and JavaScript.

 ## License